DESN 1007 Graphic Design: Process and Practice

 Legacy Code 102264

-Description This subject enables students to further develop their understanding of the design process within the context of project briefs that introduce areas of graphic design practice that include branding and identity and information design.
-Students' understanding of a design brief, the client, and a clearly defined audience will deepen.
-Students will be introduced to some design specific research skills, such as mood board and persona development, which will help them begin to build a toolkit of methods which they will use throughout their degree.
-Students will develop their design process and a greater awareness of the role of research in the generation of ideas.
-Students will be introduced to further lateral thinking techniques and encouraged to develop creative responses to the project briefs within appropriate constraints for both client and audience needs.
-Further key software will be introduced and supported by online resources, and students will continue to develop their visual design skills in the fundamental areas of type, image and composition.
+Description This subject enables students to further develop their understanding and application of the design process within the field of graphic branding and identity design.
+Students will interrogate the fundamental principles of branding and explore diverse and creative approaches to branding and visual identity design from concept to outcome.
+Students' understanding of a design brief, client, competitors and audience will deepen and they will be introduced to some design specific research skills, such as mood board and persona development, which will help them begin to build a toolkit of methods to use throughout their degree.
+Students will explore the power of storytelling in the creation of compelling brand narratives and explore ways a brand can communicate with an intended audience.
+Key software will be introduced and supported by online resources, and students will continue to develop their visual design and communication skills in the fundamental areas of typography, image-making and composition.

 School Humanities & Comm Arts